This blog may contain affiliate links. Read our disclosure policy for more info.

 - Pet friendly?: Yes, but must be booked in advance and an additional fee applies

-Without a doubt, the Juniper Hotel has the best views in all of Banff.
-Set at the base of Mt Norquay only a couple of minutes from town, this peaceful hotel offers mountain views from every window and balcony.
+Without a doubt, the Juniper Hotel has the best views in all of Banff, making it one of the best hotels in Banff too!
+The hotel is set at the base of Mt Norquay, slightly higher than the rest of town so you really can see everything.
+Only a couple of minutes from town, this peaceful hotel offers mountain views from every window and balcony.

-Prices for the Juniper are also incredibly reasonable starting under $200 a night.
+Prices for the Juniper Hotel are also incredibly reasonable starting under $200 CAD a night.
+To be honest, Banff can be rather expensive, so finding this nice of a stay for an affordable price is incredible!

-You can check availability and book the Juniper Hotel online here.
+You can check availability and book the Juniper Hotel on Booking.com here.

-- Cost: $175+ CAD for a double room during low season.
+- Cost: $50+ CAD for a dorm in a mixed room/$175+ CAD for a double room during low season.

-- Amenities & Facilities: Private bathrooms in all rooms (even dorms), communal areas including a shared kitchen, on-site bar and restaurant
+- Amenities and Facilities: Private bathrooms in all rooms (even dorms), communal areas including a shared kitchen, on-site bar, and restaurant

 - Location: Right in Banff town center, just off Banff Ave